-Los Angeles, CA – Statement from Peter Manzo, President and CEO of United Ways of California made the following statement regarding Governor Jerry Brown’s Revised State Budget:
+Los Angeles, CA – Statement from Peter Manzo, President and CEO of the United Ways of California, (UWCA) regarding Governor Gavin Newsom’s 2019-2020 budget proposal:

-Los Angeles, CA – Below is a statement from Peter Manzo, President and CEO, on behalf of United Ways of California (UWCA), regarding the Governor’s proposed budget release:
+Los Angeles, CA – Below is a statement from Peter Manzo, President and CEO, on behalf of United Ways of California (UWCA), regarding the proposed State Budget agreement:

 More Articles ...

 - Governor’s May Revise Includes Hope for Low Income Households by Increasing Investment in CalEITC and Addressing California’s Housing Crisis

 - UWCA Sponsors Measure to Extend Tax Credit to More Poor Working Households

 - Governor’s Budget Proposal Increases Investment in Kids’ Education and Protects Their Health

 - Open Letter to CA Congressional Delegation: Pass Legislation to Protect California Dreamers and DACA